 It’s massive…and this means that when you want to “get away from it all” you really can!
 From forests to lakes and mountains, the landscape is varied and gorgeous.

 2: Overall quality of life

-Canada is well known for it’s high standard of living combined with quality of life.
+Canada is well known for its high standard of living combined with the quality of life.
 Not only has it got the right balance between work and play, but also the perfect environment to enjoy both.